eastmallingresearch/Metabarcoding_pipeline/README.md

 ## Description
 Metabarcoding pipeline for Illumina MiSeq data.
-This pipeline is designed to run on a Sun gridengine cluster.
+This pipeline is designed to run on a Sun Grid Engine cluster.

 Tested for bacterial 16S, fungal ITS, Oomycete ITS and Nematode amplicons